knative/docs/docs/bookstore/page-6/pg6-review-svc-2.md

     kubectl get triggers
     ```

-    You should see the trigger with the ready state as `True`.
+    You should see the Trigger in ready state:
     ![Image](images/image2.png)

 ## **Verification**